berkley4/ungoogled-chromium-debian/.github/README.md

 These should run on CPUs which support AVX instructions, which should encompass the Intel Sandybridge/AMD Bulldozer era (circa 2011) onwards.
 There's also a patch which can be used by builders to enable AVX2 support (cat /proc/cpuinfo is your friend here).

-There are currently two release branches: stable and unstable
+There are currently two release branches, stable and unstable, which correspond to debian unstable and debian stable.

-Currently there are deb packages for unstable, with build support for stable.
+Older releases of debian-derived distros are advised to build the stable release.
+Anything sufficiently new, eg newer Ubuntu releases, are advised to build the unstable release.

 # Installation